nrayrod1016/stumblr/readme.md

 ## Special Thanks

-* Instructors (Ben Manley, Jurgen Stevens, and Brian Krabec) and peers from the General Assembly SEIR-6-21 cohort for collaboration in developing this app.
+* Instructor (Ben Manley) and peers from the General Assembly SEIR-6-21 cohort for collaboration in developing this app.

 * The code for this website was written with frequent reference to a number of 3rd party resources:
   * [CSS-Tricks](https://css-tricks.com/)